 - Anda Venice Hostel – top pick for female solo travellers

 - Generator Hostel Venice – great for couples

-To kick start we have this awesome 5 star hostel housed in a renovated 12-century convent: COMBO Venezia in Venice.
+To kick start we have this awesome 5 star hostel housed in a renovated 12-century convent: Combo Hostel in Venice.

 The rooms here are modern and functional, with en-suite bathrooms and air-conditioning.
 Some rooms even have a small kitchen and living areas!